controlecidadao/samantha_ia/README.md

 Finally, locate the model-specific prompt template and paste it inside the `.txt` file.
 This prompt template is usually on the model page.

->_This is uma critical part of the initial settings.
+>_This is a critical part of the initial settings.
 If you use the wrong prompt template, model will not generate text correctlly._<br>

 Examples:<br><br>
 Prompt template: **ChatML**